henrik42/solo/README.md

 We want to use _Solo_ within a _host application_ -- i.e. a Java
 application that does not offer changing log4j log-levels at runtime out-of-the-box.
-We want to hook _Solo_ into this application changing as little as possible about its configuration.
+We want to hook _Solo_ into this application changing as little as possible about the host-application's configuration.

 When you're working in a Java-shop you may be using JEE application servers (like JBoss, Wildfly, IBM Websphere) or other containers (like